 Produces squat fruit with rounded ends and pale green skin that is slightly bumpy.
 Not especially vigorous, but the fruit produced have a fresh, crunchy texture even when very ripe.
 The flavour is pleasing, reminiscent of melon, but not quite as sweet.

 An Estonian ridge type cucumber with short, plump, prickly fruits borne on compact bushes.
 It tolerates poor treatment and cool temperatures, though requires a nitrogen-rich compost to perform well.
 The juicy flesh has excellent flavour, and is perfect for pickling, but remove the spiky skin first!

 Originating from Bangladesh, this pleasantly mild-flavoured, mid-sized cucumber has a triangular cross-section when cut.
-Remove the male flowers to avoid bitter fruits; which will begin to appear in July from an April sowing.
-For eating pick fruits when over 15cm long, they grow squat and stout rather than conventionally long and thin.
+Remove the male flowers to avoid bitterness in the fruits, which will begin to appear in July from an April sowing.
+For eating pick fruits when over 15cm long: they grow squat and stout rather than conventionally long and thin.
 Be sure to let the fruit fully ripen (to yellow or brown) or you won’t tell the difference between this and a normal cucumber, but grown under cover it’s easy, fruitful and relatively trouble free.